 Disparities among underrepresented and underserved populations with autism are evident across many research and service domains, including access to early assessment, diagnosis, therapeutic interventions, and social services in areas such as education, housing, employment, and justice.
-For example, although the prevalence of autism has been found not to differ across racial and ethnic groups according to the most recent studies, research has found that White children and those of higher socioeconomic status are more likely to be diagnosed with autism and at an earlier age compared to Black, Hispanic/Latino, and Asian children and children from low-income families.1-3 In addition, missed diagnosis or misdiagnosis is more common among Black and Hispanic/Latino children.
-The delays in diagnosis observed in some underrepresented groups may then lead to further delays in access to early intervention services for children on the autism spectrum, particularly during important periods in child development.
-Subsequently, across the lifespan, these disparities may compound, resulting in disparate negative health outcomes typically seen in underrepresented and underserved populations as they progress into and through adulthood.

-Addressing the causes of these disparities will involve examining the effect of discrimination, racism, and ableism, cultural differences, and various social determinants of health (e.g., housing, educational and employment opportunities, geographic proximity to providers/specialists, crime and victimization, etc.) on the lifelong outcomes of autistic individuals.
+For example, although the prevalence of autism has been found not to differ across racial and ethnic groups according to the most recent studies, research has found that White children and those of higher socioeconomic status are more likely to be diagnosed with autism and at an earlier age compared to Black, Hispanic/Latino, and Asian children and children from low-income families.1-3 In addition, missed diagnosis or misdiagnosis is more common among Black and Hispanic/Latino children.^{4, 5} The delays in diagnosis observed in some underrepresented groups may then lead to further delays in access to early intervention services for children on the autism spectrum, particularly during important periods in child development.
+Subsequently, across the lifespan, these disparities may compound, resulting in disparate negative health outcomes typically seen in underrepresented and underserved populations as they progress into and through adulthood.6 employment opportunities, geographic proximity to providers/specialists, crime and victimization, etc.) on the lifelong outcomes of autistic individuals.
 For example, for populations in rural settings, there are noted disparities in access to transportation, stable and reliable internet access, and access to appropriate healthcare services.
 These social determinants of health are key to providing a holistic view of how best to reduce disparities.
-Additionally, further disaggregating racial/ethnic data may assist in identifying critical within-group differences and disparities and allow service and resource delivery to populations most at need.
-Consideration should also be given to qualitative research and mixed-methods approaches that may highlight disparities not yet captured in quantitative studies.
+Additionally, further disaggregating racial/ethnic data may assist in identifying critical within-group differences and disparities and allow service and resource delivery to populations most at need.^{7, 8} Consideration should also be given to qualitative research and mixed-methods approaches that may highlight disparities not yet captured in quantitative studies.